 To connect your Nest to the internet:

-• After your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, enter your password.
+• Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, enter your password.

 Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
 It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.

 • You can also go to Mode from the main menu and select Off.